 Vege Vegan Street Food is a stall at the end of Split’s main market.
 It offers a few tables and bar stools, and that’s it.
 Run by a single-handedly female owner, who cooks everything for you right in front of your eyes.

-We highly suggest trying one of her burritos.
-They’re huge and full of flavour.
+I highly recommend trying one of her burritos.
+They’re huge, packed with fillings and full of flavour!

 Ela’s Ice Cream & More — some of the best gelato you’ve ever tried